-- Women and girls of particularly excluded groups affected by inequality, focusing on domestic workers, and indigenous and rural women and girls at national level with special focus on 5 states: State of Mexico, Mexico City, Jalisco, Chiapas and Oaxaca.
-The key messages will be the benefits of social protection and dissemination of their rights. - Their employers.
-The key messages to this target audience will aim at increasing awareness and provide information to the employers about the procedures to register domestic workers in the permanent social protection scheme and give clear and concrete information on the benefits and advantages of social protection to domestic workers.
+Women and girls of particularly excluded groups affected by inequality, focusing on domestic workers, and indigenous and rural women and girls at national level with special focus on 5 states: State of Mexico, Mexico City, Jalisco, Chiapas and Oaxaca.
+The key messages will be the benefits of social protection and dissemination of their rights.

+Their employers.
+The key messages to this target audience will aim at increasing awareness and provide information to the employers about domestic workers' rights and employers' obligations, including their obligation to register domestic workers in the permanent social protection scheme and give clear and concrete information on the benefits and advantages of social protection to domestic workers.